DamianB-BitFlipper/cgminer-monitor/README.md

 In order for the script to use the cgminer's api, '--api-listen --api-allow W:127.0.0.1' must be included in the cgminer command or configuration file

-Usage: cgminer-monitor.py
+Usage: python cgminer-monitor.py

  - Executes the monitor script

-Usage: cgminer-monitor.py [command] [parameter]
+Usage: python cgminer-monitor.py [command] [parameter]

  - Executes a api command locally, direct access to the miner is needed